To call Table of Contents from anywhere at any time or to close it, please use the TOC control in the top-right corner. Thank you!

 If the ++ option is selected, every click on a link makes the value of its wait time one bigger.
 Click by click, it reaches 9.
 Next it becomes empty (which means, the link is closed to fires), then 0, then 1 again.
 The bigger is the wait time, the slower is the link.

 Click on the small board to view the challenge.
-The fire starts in the center, follows to the top, travels clockwise and disappears in the top right corner.
+The fire starts in the center, follows to the top, travels clockwise and disappears in the top left corner.
 To achieve this, you need to program the links of the central firepeg accordingly.
 The link pointing to the top must have 1.
 The link pointing top right must have 2, etc. Finally, the one pointing top left must have 8 on it.

 Starting with an empty link, mentally count from 0 to your target value.
 If you missed the target value, just keep clicking.
 When all 8 links are ready, please switch the mode selector to SET.
 Then, click on the central firepeg to fire it up but DO NOT TICK.
 Instead, switch the mode selector to GO! and watch.
 The timer TICK button will start blinking on its own, and the show will begin.